Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 However, this medical condition can be debilitating and the sign of a more severe injury, like a TBI.

-If left untreated, a hearing loss injury can negatively impact your quality of life.
+A hearing loss injury can negatively impact your quality of life if left untreated.

-You may not be able to resume your regular job, family life, and social and recreational activities.
+You may be unable to resume your regular job, family life, and social and recreational activities.

 Victims suffering from a hearing impairment from a crash may also experience feelings of irritability, fatigue, depression, withdrawal, loneliness, reduced alertness, reduced earning capacity, and diminished overall health.